Kaku0217/JetpackCompose/README.md

     verifyTagExists(TestTags.THANK_YOU_SCREEN_TAG)
 }
 ```
-### 4. Design Pattern and Folder Stucture
+### 4. Design Pattern and Folder Structure
-The file structure and design pattern can follow the earlier mentioned folder structure.
+The file structure and design pattern can follow the below mentioned folder structure.

 ![Slide 4](Screenshot/Automation/Slide4.JPG)